deckhouse/deckhouse/modules/340-extended-monitoring/docs/CONFIGURATION.md

 **Caution!** All annotations:
 1. Start with a `threshold.extended-monitoring.flant.com/` prefix;
-2. Have an integer value (except for the `extended-monitoring.flant.com/enabled` Namespace-annotation — its value can be omitted).
+2. Have an integer value.
 The specified value defines the alert threshold.

 #### Non-namespaced Kubernetes objects